whytekieran/Spring-SQL-Docker/README.txt

 	URL=http://192.168.99.100:8080/<random_string>
 	RESPONSE=The webpage mapped to that shorted url

 	IMPORTANT: These uris work for docker toolbox because thats the address it runs on.
-If using docker desktop localhost maybe better.
+If using docker desktop localhost may be better here.

-GITHUB

-Links to the codebase on github can be found here:
+VIEWING LOGS:
+-To view logs for the API run docker command: docker container logs -f <container_id>

+ACCESSING THE DATABASE:
+To open and view the database and data inside you can do the following: docker container exec -it <container_id> bash

+Then login to the database:
+mysql -uroot -pPASSWORD;